Ontario wine: Climate

 Southern Ontario is in roughly the same latitude as southern France (Provence and the Languedoc).
 These regions have a tradition of growing tender fruit such as apricots and peaches, and has the growing conditions to consistently ripen many varieties of vitis vinifera grapes.
 All three official wine growing regions in Ontario rely on either Lake Ontario or Lake Erie as a moderator for air temperature.

 Grapegrowing in Ontario has its challenges, particularly outside of the southern regions normally associated with tender fruits.
 At times, wine regions in Ontario suffer from harsh winters which can damage tender vines.
 In addition, its humid summers can increase the pressure from fungal diseases.
 However, experience and advancement in technology in recent decades have led to the development of vineyard management techniques (for example, the use of wind machines in vineyards), variety selection and winemaking techniques to meet these challenges.

 Regions

 Lake Erie's north shore

 The north shore of Lake Erie is Ontario's most southerly wine growing region, and receives more growing degree days per year than any other wine-growing region in Ontario.
 However, as opposed to Lake Ontario, Lake Erie is capable of freezing over completely in the winter, which also affects local growth patterns.
 The region is bounded by Lake St. Clair to the northwest, the Detroit River to the west, Lake Erie to the south, and extends eastward to St. Thomas.
 The region is made up of small slopes, with an elevation ranging from 172 m to 196 m, with an average elevation of 185 m.
-The VQA also recognizes one sub-appellation within Prince Edward County, the South Islands, a group of islands adjacent to the north shore, most notably Pelee Island.
+The VQA also recognizes one sub-appellation within it, the South Islands, a group of islands adjacent to the north shore, most notably Pelee Island.